Brazil soy firms commit to zero deforestation from 2020

 “We applaud this initiative by Caramuru, CJ Selecta and Imcopa to protect the Brazilian environment and wildlife outside the salmon value chain,” Cargill told Reuters.

+Bunge said in a statement it has committed to eliminate legal deforestation from all of its supply chains by 2025, “the earliest deadline in the industry.”

-In December, Brazilian oilseeds crushers’ group Abiove, which also represents Cargill and Bunge, said it was “not feasible” setting 2020 as a cut-off date to ban new deforestation and land conversion for soybean areas in the Cerrado savanna, where most of Brazil’s soy is grown.
+In December, Brazilian oilseeds crushers’ group Abiove, which also represents Cargill and Bunge, said it was “not feasible” to set 2020 as a cut-off date to ban new deforestation and land conversion for soybean areas in the Cerrado savanna, where most of Brazil’s soy is grown.

 Abiove did not have an reply to a request for comment.